 Snake mites are tiny black parasitic insects that live by sucking the blood of reptiles (not to be confused with wood or soil mites, which are white, gray, or brown in color and harmless).
-The best way to prevent mites is to wash your hands before and after handling, as well as disinfecting any supplies you buy secondhand with bleach solution, ammonia, or F10SC.
+The best way to prevent mites is to wash your hands before and after handling, as well as thoroughly washing and disinfecting any supplies you buy secondhand with bleach solution.

 The good news is that ackie monitors are entirely captive-bred outside of Australia, so mites from wild-caught animals is not a concern.
 However, you can get mites by buying from a breeder or reptile distributor with poor hygiene practices.